ladsantos/RV_PS2017/README.md

 python setup.py develop
 ```

 To install ``radvel``, I recommend compiling the source code from the authors repository.
-In the temrinal, navigate to the folder you want to save the source code and:
+In the terminal, navigate to the folder you want to save the source code and:

 ```
 git clone https://github.com/California-Planet-Search/radvel.git